avarone-github/essex/docs/reference/output/index.md

 	],
 }</code></pre>

-The value of the Boolean property `success` indicates that processing was not successful while the `error` object contains the error details.
+The value of the Boolean property `success` indicates that processing was not successful while the `error` object's properties `code` and `message` contain the error code and the error message respectively.

 For example, when the request for document analysis or classification resource is a JSON object without the `text` property, you get this object: